 Thursday, October 21st at 10:30 am Brisbane time (AEST)

-Our upcoming session will be held virtually on October 20th at 8:30pm Toronto time (GMT-4) / October 21st at 10:30 am Brisbane time (AEST) through our Zoom Webinar platform hosted by The Queensland University of Technology.
-Upon registering with our Eventbrite link, you will receive access to the selected plays that will be explored in this session.
-We encourage you to have a read of these plays beforehand to engage in our Q&A with our panel and attendees.
-Our October Reading Group will be working with three texts selected from the Climate Change Theatre Action’s (CCTA) 2021 call-out that addresses the central themes of Transformation and Imagination.
-We will be joined by guest live performance designer panellists, Alexandra Lord (Toronto, CAD), Xiao Ting (Singapore) and Tessa Rixon (Brisbane, AUS).
-Our discussion will explore ecoscenographic responses to the plays, particularly how designers and theatre makers can create sustainable, unique and provocative spatial experiences that forefront ecological issues.
+Our second session was held virtually on October 20th at 8:30pm Toronto time (GMT-4) / October 21st at 10:30 am Brisbane time (AEST) through our Zoom Webinar platform hosted by The Queensland University of Technology.
+Our October Reading Group included three texts selected from the Climate Change Theatre Action’s (CCTA) 2021 call-out that addressed the central themes of Transformation and Imagination.
+We were joined by guest live performance designer panellists, Alexandra Lord (Toronto, CAD), Xiao Ting (Singapore) and Tessa Rixon (Brisbane, AUS).
+Our discussion explored ecoscenographic responses to the plays, particularly how designers and theatre makers can create sustainable, unique and provocative spatial experiences that forefront ecological issues.

-Our selected CCTA plays for the October Ecoscenography Reading Group are:
+Our selected CCTA plays for the October Ecoscenography Reading Group were:

 - Dream/Remember by Hanna Cormick (Australia, Finnish/Sámi)